blue icon of a government building Official websites use the Texas HHS logo.

 Data Description

-DSHS combines different data sources across many years to provide an overview of Texas maternal and infant health.
-The data support programs and policymakers to monitor trends and make decisions to improve the health of Texas mothers and babies.
+DSHS combines different data sources across many years to provide an overview of Texas infant mortality.
+The data support programs and policymakers monitor trends and make decisions to improve the health of Texas mothers and babies.

 Because of rounding, some numbers in figures, graphs, or written results may not add to the total amount.
 Data and results are based on the most recent data available.
-The dashboard is updated annually.
+The dashboard is updated as new data is available.

-Confidence Interval (CI): This dashboard reports percentages with their corresponding 95% confidence intervals from the Texas PRAMS survey.
-A confidence interval measures the precision of an estimate, such as a percentage.
+Confidence Interval (CI): A confidence interval measures the precision of an estimate, such as a percentage.
 A CI is a range with an upper and lower number.
 The true population value is supposed to fall within the range of numbers.
-A 95% confidence interval means there is a 95% chance the true population value falls within that range.
+A 95% confidence interval means that if 100 intervals were calculated, 95 of the intervals will contain the true population value.
 Smaller ranges mean the estimate is more precise while larger ranges mean the estimate is less precise.
-DSHS recommends reporting all PRAMS percentages with their 95% confidence interval

 Race and Ethnicity: Race or ethnicity information shown in the dashboard refers to the mother, not the infant.
+However, infant death data is based on the infant’s race or ethnicity.
 Women who identified themselves as Hispanic were classified as Hispanic regardless of race.
 Women who did not identify as Hispanic were classified as non-Hispanic White, non-Hispanic Black, or non-Hispanic Other.
-The non-Hispanic Other category includes Native American, Asian, or multiracial.
+The non-Hispanic Other category includes women who identified as Native American, Asian, or multiracial.

 Additional Information